bvantagelimited/ipification-mobile-sdk-code-snippet/README.md

 ## Android

-The following will allow Android applications using Android API 21 and above to use Cellular for the API request.
+The following will allow Android applications using Android API 21+ to use Cellular for the API request.

 ### Minimum Android
 Android 5.0 (API 21) and up